otammato/Jenkins-Python-Build-Test-Demo/README.md

 </p>
 <br><br>

-The green indicates all stages completed sucessfully and log shows that all tests are passed sucessfully
+The green indicates all stages completed sucessfully and log shows that all test cases are passed sucessfully.
+This means that our code from ops.py works correctly and can be deployed to a production environment.

 <br><br><br><br>
 #### Now we intentionally compromise one test and check the result